gregkurka/playwright-openai-gregkurka/README.md

      ```
   3. To stop both servers, press `Ctrl + C`.

-### Alternative for Specifics of WA Wolf Assignment
+### Alternative for Specifics of QA Wolf Assignment

 for the QA wolf assignment, you can also alternatively use